 2. Before The Root Canal

-Signs and symptoms: Some common signs that indicate the need for a root canal include severe toothache, prolonged sensitivity to hot or cold, swelling around the affected tooth, and tenderness or discomfort when chewing.
 Diagnosis and consultation: A dentist will conduct a thorough examination, possibly including X-rays, to determine the extent of damage and whether a root canal is necessary.
 Once the diagnosis is confirmed, a consultation will be scheduled to discuss the procedure and address any concerns.

 3. During The Root Canal

 During the root canal procedure, the infected pulp is removed, and the tooth is cleaned and sealed to protect it from further damage.
 After the root canal, patients may experience temporary sensitivity, but they can enjoy the benefits of a restored tooth with regular oral care.
-I’m sorry, I am not able to fulfill this request.

 Credit: www.insmiledentist.com